bradford415/active-contours-gui/README.md

-# active-contours-gui
+# Active Contours GUI
-An Interactive Python GUI that implements active contours.
-Written in Python using Tkinter.
-Graduate project for ece 6310.
+A GUI impelementation of the active contours algorithm.
+The project was created soley in Python using on Tkinter, for the GUI, and Python's Image Library (PIL), to get pixel data from the image.